-Notes for: Number of people in Wales who had COVID-19
+Notes for Number of people in Wales who had COVID-19:

-1. This is based on model estimates from the reference point of the most recent week (7 to 13 August), Monday 10 August.
+This is based on model estimates from the reference point of the most recent week (19 to 25 August), Monday 24 August 2020.
+More information on reference dates can be found in Section 12: Measuring the data.

-6. Test sensitivity and specificity
+8. Test sensitivity and specificity